 Let look a just a few points of interest.

-1. It appears that the world church will never support evangelizing Roman Catholics at their global events.
+1. It appears that some will never support evangelizing Roman Catholics at their global events.
 The order came from the top that all Seventh-day Adventist pastors, elders and laity should stay away from the pope’s meetings.
 Rome is very happy with this policy.
 They want you to stay away from their meetings especially if you plan on promoting the Three Angels’ Message to their members.

 2. Any and all official church sanctioned event must be approved by local leadership in consultation with union leaders.
 This means that your chances for getting an approval for your Three Angels’ Message project is never going to happen whenever the pope comes to town.

 3. It is blatantly false to publicly state that church leaders don’t attend meetings with the pope.
 The reason for telling the members to stay away from the pope’s meeting was based on the “fact” that church leaders apparently don’t attend meetings with the pope.
 That is not true.
-In the next couple of days we will connect the dots and show you just how involved Adventist leaders have been with the Vatican.
+Adventist leaders often meet with leaders of the Vatican.

 4. This public declaration by President Jose De Gracia was more for Rome than for Seventh-day Adventists.
 This was what you call “reputation management with Rome.”
 They needed a public statement on the record stating that the official church had nothing to do with whatever negative backlash could have resulted from Pastor Stephen’s Bohr’s project.
 Is this going to become the new policy whenever the Three Angels’ Message is going to be proclaimed at huge events?